William Eythe: Early life

 Born in Mars, Pennsylvania, a small town located about 25 miles from Pittsburgh, he was interested in acting from a young age.
 He converted an old barn into a theatre and started performing plays he had written.

 He managed a dairy store in his home town for a year and began taking night courses at the Art Institute of Pittsburgh.
 He went to see Burgess Meredith on stage in Winterset and Meredith advised him to study at Carnegie Tech University.
 At Carnegie, Eythe appeared in over 80 plays.

 Career

 Theatre Work

 Eythe appeared in and produced Lend an Ear for the Pittsburgh Civic Playhouse.
 He also acted in that play in Cohassett, Massachusetts with Sheila Barrett.
-He formed the Fox Chapel Players in Pittsburgh, a stock company composed mostly of former Carnegie students; it lasted one production of Lilliom.
+He formed the Fox Chapel Players in Pittsburgh, a stock company composed mostly of former Carnegie students; it lasted one production of Liliom.

 In June 1941 Eythe joined his first professional stock company, in Cohassett, appearing alongside such names as Ruth Chatterton, Nancy Carroll and George Nagel.
 He was seen in a production of Ladies in Retirement by a talent scout from 20th Century Fox who offered a screen test.
 Eythe turned it down, saying he was not ready.

 After appearing in Caprice in Canada with Chatterton, Eythe went to New York.